smaegol/laccases/index.md

 cp ~/laccases/laccases_data/INPUT_DATA/{dataset_no}_data ./
 ```

-It contains two files (**ls** command lists content of a folder) of preprocessed sequencing reads (after quality trimming and with removed sequences of adapters) named as follows:
+It contains two files (**‘ls’** command lists content of a folder) of preprocessed sequencing reads (after quality trimming and with removed sequences of adapters) named as follows:

 `
 dataset_{dataset_no}_R1.fastq
 dataset_{dataset_no}_R1.fastq
 `

-Browse file content (navigate with arrows and terminate by typing 'q'):
+Browse file content (navigate with arrows and terminate by typing **‘q’**):
 ```
 less dataset_{dataset_no}_R1.fastq
 ```